project-gemmi/gemmi/docs/analysis.rst

 * `h_change` can be one of the following:

   * HydrogenChange.NoChange -- no change,
-  * HydrogenChange.Shift -- shift existing hydrogens to their ideal (riding) positions,
+  * HydrogenChange.Shift -- shifts existing hydrogens to their ideal (riding) positions,
-  * HydrogenChange.Remove -- remove all H and D atoms,
+  * HydrogenChange.Remove -- removes all H and D atoms,
-  * HydrogenChange.ReAdd -- discard and re-create hydrogens in ideal positions (if the hydrogen position is not uniquely determined, its occupancy is set to zero),
+  * HydrogenChange.ReAdd -- discards and re-creates hydrogens in ideal positions (if a hydrogen's position is not uniquely determined, its occupancy is set to zero),
-  * HydrogenChange.ReAddButWater -- the same as above, but doesn't add H in waters,
+  * HydrogenChange.ReAddButWater -- the same as ReAdd, but doesn't add H in waters,
-  * HydrogenChange.ReAddKnown -- the same as above, but doesn't add any H atoms whose positions are not uniquely determined,
+  * HydrogenChange.ReAddKnown -- the same as ReAdd, but doesn't add any H atoms whose positions are not uniquely determined,

 * `reorder` -- changes the order of atoms within each residue to match the order in the corresponding monomer cif file,

-* `logger` -- optional :ref:`Logger <logger>` configuration.
+* `warnings` -- configures :ref:`Logger <logger>`.
-  By default, an exception is raised when a chemical component or a link is missing from the monomer library, or when the hydrogen-adding procedure encounters an unexpected configuration.
+  By default, an exception is raised when a chemical component or link is missing from the monomer library, or when the hydrogen-adding procedure encounters an unexpected configuration.
+  You can set `warnings=sys.stderr` to print warnings instead, or `warnings=(None, 0)` to suppress all warnings.

 TBC